imagej/imagej.github.io/_pages/Developing_Plugins_for_ImageJ_1.x.md

 The class *WindowManager*
 -------------------------

-Use the class {% include github org='imagej ' repo='ImageJA ' path='src/main/java/ij/WindowManager.java ' label='ij.WindowManager ' %} to access the ImageJ windows / images:
+Use the class {% include github org='imagej' repo='ImageJA' path='src/main/java/ij/WindowManager.java' label='ij.WindowManager' %} to access the ImageJ windows / images:

     // how many windows / images are active?
     IJ.log(“There are “